PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/86/answer_error_issue_1.md

     return indexed.unstack(columns)
 ```

-With this fix, when the `columns` parameter is not provided, a `ValueError` will be raised indicating that `columns` must be specified in the `pivot` function.
+With this modification, when the `columns` parameter is `None`, a `ValueError` will be raised with the message "columns parameter is required".
+This provides a more meaningful error message to the user indicating that the `columns` parameter cannot be `None` in the `pivot` function.